 Slowly, the ivory box was lowered into the ground and the mourners began to gradually scatter back to their cars.
-Tears were on some of their faces, others seemed like they didn't really care, hadn't really known her well enough.
+Tears were on some of their faces, others seemed like they didn't really care, hadn't really known her well enough to mourn the way others were.
 Either way it didn't matter.
 She was gone.
 Nothing could change that...

 I feel you